60MilesPerHour/MomentaryBot.py/README.md

 lastly, you will also be asked for the number of retweets you want the bot to accomplish, this value must not exceed 25 or the bot will exit the terminal.

-Momentary Bot is copyrighted by by the twitter user @60MilesPerHour, Momentary Bot is copyrighted (c) under copyright.com
+Momentary Bot is copyrighted by by the twitter user @60MilesPerHour, Momentary Bot is copyrighted (c) under copyrighted.com

 I hereby grant you the downloader of my program to use this software free of charge.
-I the creator of this software grant you permission to use the mentioned software without restriction, however you are hereby subject to the following conditions
+I the creator of this software hereby grant you permission to use the mentioned software without restriction, however you are hereby subject to the following conditions

 -the software you download is provided as is without any such warranty of any kind.